OfficeDev/Excel-Custom-Functions/README.md

 On a machine with a valid instance of an Excel Insider build installed, follow these instructions to use this custom function sample add-in:

-1. Ensure you have On the machine where your custom functions project is installed, follow the instructions to install the self-signed certificates (https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) .
+1. Clone this repository, then navigate to the cloned project.
-2. From a command prompt from within your custom functions project directory, run `npm run start` to start a localhost server instance.
+2. In a command line interface, run `npm -i` to install the project.
-3. Run `npm run sideload` to launch Excel and load the custom functions add-in.
+3. Run `npm run start` to start a localhost server instance.

+4. Follow the instructions below, choosing based on your platform.

+	If using Excel Online:

+	If you are using Excel Online you will need to manually sideload your app.
+Open up Excel Online in your favorite browser, make a new and choose **Insert** | **Office-Add-ins**.
+A new window will appear and in the top right-hand corner, select **Manage My Add-ins**.
 Additonal information on sideloading can be found at <https://aka.ms/sideload-addins>.

-4. After Excel launches, you will need to register the custom-functions add-in to work around a bug:
-    a.
-On the upper-left-hand side of Excel, there is a small hexagon icon with a dropdown arrow.
-The icon is to right of the Save icon.
-    b.
-Click on this dropdown arrow and then click on the Custom Functions Sample add-in to register it.
+	If using Excel for Windows or Mac, sideloading automatically happens through `npm run start`, so there's no need to do anything for this step.
+If you launch Excel, your add-in should be available to use.
+If it has not loaded, select **Insert** | **Office Add-ins**.
+In the list of available add-ins, find the Developer Add-ins section and select the Excel Custom Functions add-in to register it.

 5. Test a custom function by entering `=CONTOSO.ADD(num1, num2)` in a cell.
 6. Try the other functions in the sample: `=CONTOSO.ADDASYNC(num1, num2)`, `CONTOSO.INCREMENTVALUE(increment)`.
 7. If you make changes to the sample add-in, copy the updated files to your website, and then close and reopen Excel.
-If your functions are not available in Excel, re-insert the add-in using **Insert** > **My Add-ins**.
+If your functions are not available in Excel, re-insert the add-in using **Insert** | **My Add-ins**.

 ## Making changes
 If you make changes to the sample functions code (in the JS file), close and reopen Excel to test them.

 If you change the functions metadata (in the JSON file), close Excel and delete your cache folder `Users/<user>/AppData/Local/Microsoft/Office/16.0/Wef/CustomFunctions`.
-Then re-insert the add-in using **Insert** > **My Add-ins**.
+Then re-insert the add-in using **Insert** | **My Add-ins**.

 ## Debugging
 Currently, the best method for debugging Excel custom functions is to first [sideload](https://docs.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing) your add-in within **Excel Online**.
 Then you can debug your custom functions by using the [F12 debugging tool native to your browser](https://docs.microsoft.com/office/dev/add-ins/testing/debug-add-ins-in-office-online).
 Use `console.log` statements within your custom functions code to send output to the console in real time.